dogbeide/pandoras-awakening/README.md

 # pandoras-awakening
-A website for a highly experience sexual health therapist who works in multiple different modalities.
+A website for a highly experienced sexual health therapist who works with multiple different modalities.
 Combines 3 websites into 1 wholly unified hub.